 - Submit interim and final reports, as well as interim and final expenditure reports.
 The interim and final reports should not exceed 2 pages, and should detail the outcomes of the funded project.

-- Attend and present conclusions at the two conferences (expenses covered).
+- Attend and present conclusions at the capstone conference (expenses covered).

 - Consent to have their presentation at the capstone conference videotaped for the project website.